 Weather in April: What to Pack, What to Wear

-- Average High: 20ºC (68ºF)
+- Average High: 20ºC / 68ºF

-- Average Low: 12ºC (54ºF)
+- Average Low: 12ºC / 54ºF

+This month may have a few days when the thermometer goes over 25ºC (77ºF).
 Lisbon receives on average 68mm of rainfall in April, but total rainfall for the month may vary from year to year.

 Events in April

-- 25 April: The national holiday that celebrates the peaceful Revolution of 1974 is marked by a large parade from the Marquês do Pombal Square to the Rossio along Avenida da Liberdade, as well as several other events throughout the city.
+- 25 April: The national holiday that celebrates the peaceful Revolution of 1974 is marked by a large parade from Marquês do Pombal Square to the Rossio along Avenida da Liberdade, as well as several other events throughout the city.
 Led by the military, the Carnation Revolution, as it is also known, put an end to 40 years of dictatorship in Portugal, and granted independence to former Portuguese colonies.

 The weather averages help you get an idea.
-But if you’re not sure what time of year to visit, check out our Lisbon weather page.
+If you’re not sure what time of year to visit, check our Lisbon weather page.